 - It has been an Appellation d’Origine Contrôlée (AOC) since 1937.

 - The red wines are a blend, dominated generally by the Grenache Noir grape.

 - There is actually a hierarchy of wines.
 There are 18 separate and named village wines, such as Côtes du Rhône Villages (Visan).

-- The wines are flavorful, and of an exceptional quality in good vintage years.
-The wine is robust rather than subtle, and would be an excellent starting point for your enjoyment of wines of the Rhône Valley.
+- The wines are flavorful, and of exceptional quality in good vintage years.
+The wine is robust rather than subtle and would be an excellent starting point for your enjoyment of wines of the Rhône Valley.
 The Chapoutier Côtes du Rhône and the Perrin & Fils Côtes du Rhône are tasty examples.
-They also go very well with your after dinner cheese course.
+They also go very well with your after-dinner cheese course.

 Next, let’s sample the “black wines”of Cahors, in the French Southwest

-- They have been famous for centuries – in the early Middle Ages, this wine was shipped in some quantity to Russia!
+- In the early Middle Ages, this wine was shipped in some quantity to Russia!

 - The wine has a long and rich history, although AOC Cahors as a classification has only existed since 1971.

 - It is largely produced from the Malbec grape (70% of the wine), supplemented by Tannat and Merlot grapes.

 - The Malbec grape used to be called Auxerrois locally, after the town of Auxerre in Burgundy.

 - Now that it has achieved fame in Argentina and Australia as Malbec, the Cahors region has started to follow suit!